fido-device-onboard/pri-fidoiot/README.md

 ## Ownership voucher creation

 The DI server will listen for messages at http://localhost:8039/fido/100/msg/<msgid>.
-The server also includes an SQL database that runs on port 8049.
+The server also includes a SQL database that runs on port 8049.
 The database console UI will be available at http://localhost:8039/console.

 Extended ownership vouchers can be obtained from the following url: